LiMe-NanoBioeng/pressure_control/README.md

 A syringe pump gives a constant flow rate by forwarding the plunger at a constant speed.
 The pressure output of a syringe pump is dependent on the microfluidic system's flow resistance.
-The syringe pump is advantageous when injecting a solution at a high pressure (>100 kPa).
+The syringe pump is advantageous when injecting a solution at a high pressure (>100 kPa) and regulating at a constant flow rate.
 In contrast, a pressure-based fluidic system provides a constant flow by pressuring the solution.
 The flow rate becomes dependent on the microfluidic system's flow resistance.
-Thus, a pressure-based fluidic system requires feedback control when injecting solution at a constant flow rate or terminating the flow at a finite injection volume.
+Thus, a pressure-based fluidic system requires feedback control when regulating the flow at a constant flow rate or terminating the flow at a finite injection volume.
-The system typically uses a sample tube or a bottle to store the sample solution.
+The pressure-based fluidic system typically uses a sample tube or a bottle to store the sample solution.
-This configuration is beneficial for maintaining the temperature of the sample solution before the injection by using dry bathes to cool or heat PCR tubes.
+This configuration is beneficial for maintaining the temperature of the sample solution before the injection simply by using dry bathes to cool or heat PCR tubes.
 Unlike syringe pumps, the pressure-based fluidic system can easily be multiplexed by adding sample tubes.
 The system can reduce the dead volume and avoid contamination by using a PCR tube as a sample tube.
 Thus, it is advantageous to adapt the system to multiplexed assays, such as multiplexed fluorescent in situ hybridization, which involves multiple washing and reaction steps.